AdaCore/spark2014/lrm/source/packages.rst

      ``output`` denoting the same entity with an ``input_list`` denoting the same entities as the original.
 [The order of the ``outputs`` and the order of ``inputs`` within the ``input_list`` is insignificant.]

    * The partially refined dependency relation is then extended by replacing each ``output`` in the Depends aspect that is a state abstraction whose refinement is visible at the point of the Refined_Depends by zero or more ``outputs`` in the partially refined dependency relation.
 It shall be zero only for a **null** refinement, otherwise all of the ``outputs`` shall denote a ``constituent`` of the state abstraction.

      If the ``output`` in the Depends_Aspect denotes a state abstraction which is not also an ``input``, then all of the ``constituents`` [for a non-**null** refinement] of the state abstraction shall be denoted as ``outputs`` of the partially refined dependency relation.

      These rules may, for each ``output`` in the Depends aspect, introduce more than one ``output`` in the partially refined dependency relation.
 Each of these ``outputs`` has an ``input_list`` that has zero or more of the ``inputs`` from the ``input_list`` of the original ``output``.
 The union of the these ``inputs`` shall denote the same ``inputs`` that appear in the ``input_list`` of the original ``output``.

    * If the Depends aspect has a ``null_dependency_clause``, then the partially refined dependency relation has a ``null_dependency_clause`` added with an ``input_list`` denoting the same ``inputs`` as the original.

    * The partially refined dependency relation is completed by replacing the ``inputs`` which are state abstractions whose refinements are visible at the point of the Refined_Depends aspect by zero or more ``inputs``.
 It shall be zero only for a **null** refinement, otherwise each of the ``inputs`` shall denote a ``constituent`` of the state abstraction.
 The completed dependency relation is the ``dependency_relation`` of the Refined_Depends aspect.

 #.
 These rules result in omitting each state abstraction whose **null**
    refinement is visible at the point of the Refined_Depends.
 If and only if required by the syntax, the state abstraction shall be replaced by a **null** symbol rather than being omitted.

 #.
 No other ``outputs`` or ``inputs`` shall be included in the Refined_Depends
-   aspect specification. ``Outputs`` in the a Refined_Depends aspect specification shall denote distinct entities. ``Inputs`` in an ``input_list`` denote distinct entities.
+   aspect specification. ``Outputs`` in the Refined_Depends aspect specification shall denote distinct entities. ``Inputs`` in an ``input_list`` shall denote distinct entities.

 #.
 [The above rules may be viewed from the perspective of checking the
    consistency of a Refined_Depends aspect with its corresponding Depends aspect.
 In this view,  each ``input`` in the Refined_Depends aspect that is a ``constituent`` of a state abstraction, whose refinement is visible at the point of the Refined_Depends aspect, is replaced by its representative state abstraction with duplicate ``inputs`` removed.

    Each ``output`` in the Refined_Depends aspect which is a ``constituent`` of the same state abstraction whose refinement is visible at the point of the Refined_Depends aspect, is merged along with its ``input_list`` into a single ``dependency_clause`` whose ``output`` denotes the state abstraction and ``input_list`` is the union of all of the ``inputs`` from the original ``input_lists``.]

 #.
 The rules for :ref:`depends-aspects` also apply.

    .. ifconfig:: Display_Trace_Units

       :Trace Unit: TBD

 .. centered:: **Verification Rules**

 #.
 If a subprogram has a Refined Depends Aspect it is used in the analysis of
    the subprogram body rather than its Depends Aspect.

 #.
 The verification rules given for :ref:`depends-aspects` also apply.

 .. centered:: **Dynamic Semantics**